dustinboston/js-globals-json/README.md

  ## Stability

- - The `ObjectProperty` object is stable in that it represents all of the values it needs to, however, the names may change slightly.
+ - The `Ast` object is stable in that it represents all of the values it needs to, however, the names may change slightly.
  - The rendered JSON is **NOT STABLE**.
 At present there are missing values, or values associated with an incorrect property (e.g. `type` instead of `typeParameter`)
  - There aren't any tests at the moment.